 Reinhard Ortmann is Director Oncology & Precision Diagnostics at QIAGEN and focuses on companion diagnostic commercialization.
 He is responsible for early companion diagnostic and drug launch preparation and alignment with QIAGEN’s pharmaceutical partners.
 Reinhard worked for many years in pharmaceutical companies, such as Johnson & Johnson and Chiron Biopharmaceutical, and held various sales and marketing positions covering multiple therapeutic areas.

-Selina Gaertner is Medical Affairs Manager EMEA at HTG Molecular Diagnostics, where she is since 2016 living the mission to empower precision medicine on the local level by bridging Molecular Profling, Biomarker Signature Development and Molecular Diagnostics with the extraction-free RNA analysis solution HTG EdgeSeq.
+Selina Gaertner is Director EU Medical Affairs & Marketing at HTG Molecular Diagnostics, where she is since 2016 living the mission to empower precision medicine on the local level by bridging Molecular Profling, Biomarker Signature Development and Molecular Diagnostics with the extraction-free RNA analysis solution HTG EdgeSeq.

-Shona Kerr has more than 20 years of experience in the management of basic scientific research in academia.
-Her primary interest is in the genetics of quantitative traits using human population and family-based biobanks and linked electronic health record data.
+Shona Kerr has many years of experience in the management of scientific research in academia.
+Her primary interest is in the genetics of complex diseases using human population and family-based biobanks and linked electronic health record data.